 BBC2 18th August 2019.
 Series 17, Episode 2

-Earlier this year we were successful to go on Dragons Den.
+We were successful to go on Dragons Den.
 I have been a massive fan of the programme long before I was a Grain Surgeon to The Great British Porridge Co.
 Can you believe my first thought was ‘what shall I wear’?
 Typical!

 “Remember your numbers” was all I heard from my husband every time I mentioned it.
 Matt and I had both agreed to try and enjoy it as much as possible and just hope they liked us, as we felt that was half the battle.